 Participant D revealed that she had to put her dog down after losing her first husband.
 “It was kind of a trauma to me because my [new] husband and I had to put him to sleep.”
 Although she did not elaborate further, the use of the word “trauma” underscored the profound impact of the compounded loss.
 She also recounted a story about her second dog, a beautiful black and white husky with blue eyes, who lived to be seventeen.
 “I was in China.
 My husband said, ‘You better come home.
 The pet is going to die.
 You better get here.’
 He did wait for me.
 Like a week later, he died.”
 She noted that this was the end of her owning a dog, but she now shares a dog with a friend who lives in Westminster, Canterbury.
 When she goes out of town, she watches the dog, saying, “So it’s great; I’m her momma too,” which once again reflected the affection one has for a pet, so much so that she would call herself “momma.”
 The term “Fur Baby” is also common, and I believe it expresses the same notion.

 Participant E explained that her dog had stomach cancer and that she knew the end was in sight.
 Her husband was away during this time.
 “You need to say goodbye to the dog,” she told her daughter.
 She had set up an appointment for euthanasia on Saturday, considering her daughter's schedule.
 “It was the hardest thing I had to watch.
 Madison just held her, and she had actually interned at that vet.”
 For their other dog, the daughter wanted to be home for the passing, but the pet had cancer and had suffered a stroke.
 With her daughter’s wedding approaching, Participant E shared, “I felt horrible, and my daughter was going to try and get there.
 I didn’t want our pet to suffer as we waited.”
 Here again, we see a family waiting to give another family closure in the immediate.
 It had me wondering that if a family member could not be there in the immediate moments of death, would something like a memorial service later on be helpful to those extended family members?
 Even in human funerals, I have noticed that post-COVID-19 pandemic, where funerals had to be delayed, more people are waiting to have a funeral service for a loved one instead of rushing it to be immediate.
 This seems to give the family more time to prepare and make sure everyone who wants to be present can be present.
-The point here is that the grief of a pet will last for some time, like human grief would also last, even though the common thought might be that you should get over that grief more quickly.
+The point here is that the grief of a pet will last for some time, like human grief would also last, even though the common thought might be that one should get over that grief more quickly.
 If providing closure to the death of a pet for a person who lost a beloved pet is important but that person is unable to make the time of death, there may be other ways in which a family may memorialize a pet soon after.